 4. Host regular one-on-one and team meetings

 Constant communication is the key to keeping your distributed team productive and engaged.
 Plan for regular team meetings early in the week using video conferencing to discuss project statuses, obstacles that team members are facing and goals for the week.
-Then, later in the week, consider hosting longer “wrap-up” meetings to talk about team accomplishments.
+Getting on the same page like this is especially important if your team is scattered across different time zones.
+Then, later in the week, consider hosting longer “wrap-up” meetings to talk about team accomplishments, along with stand-up meetings to check-in with employees and ensure the team stays focused.
 You can also use this time to recognize outstanding work and plan for the following week.

 In addition to team meetings, regular one-on-one meetings with each of your employees are highly recommended to ensure everyone stays connected and engaged.
 In fact, studies show that employees of managers who do not have regular 1:1 meetings are four times more likely to feel disengaged at work.
 While 1:1 meetings can be time consuming for managers with large teams, they play a critical role in making team members feel valued as individuals while also giving them the opportunity to ask questions, discuss problems or raise suggestions that they may not feel comfortable sharing in a group environment.